This article describes how to use the moderator dashboard.

 Select the pre-recording or the uploaded video in the list just like selecting a live speaker: by clicking the computer icon that appears when hovering over the video.
 A label Active video will then show.
 Wait for it to load and then click the play icon.
 The label then changes in Active video, playing.

-Please note that for now, you cannot pause or browse through a video or a pre-recording.
+Please note that for now, you cannot pause or browse through a video or pre-recording.
 You can only stop and restart from the beginning.

-Turn camera and microphone on/off
+Enable or disable the camera and microphone

 On the bottom toolbar, you can turn your camera and microphone on and off using the buttons in the centre.
 With the small arrow on the right side, you can select another audio or video source than the default.